CSCfi/Kielipankki-utilities/vrt-tools/tests/README.md

     DOTALL|VERBOSE`, corresponding to `re.search(`*expected* `,
     `*actual* `, re.DOTALL|re.VERBOSE)`.

+    For the tests `in` and `not-in`, the expected value may be either `str` or `list`: if `str`, the actual value should be contained in the expected one, and if `list`, the actual value should be one of the values in the list.
+Note that when using a `dict` with test names as keys, a `list` value should be enclosed in another `list`, so that it is not interpreted as multiple individual `str` values.
+A `list` value is transformed by transforming each item separately.

     The value for a non-existent file is `None` in Python, and `null`, `~` or an empty value in YAML, so you can test that file `outfile.txt` does not exist as `file:outfile.txt: null` (YAML).